sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 net.ipv4.conf.lxcb05ffd84ab74.rp_filter = 0
 ```

-Now lets pull down the container runtime we’ll be using which is containerd.
+Now let us pull down the container runtime we will be using which is containerd.

 Ubuntu ships with a very old version of containerd so you need to upgrade to
 the version shipped from the docker repos: